-- The DPS will inform and take advice from the Regional Safeguarding Lead. - A risk assessment will be undertaken with the help of the Regional Safeguarding Lead to determine the contents of the Safeguarding Contract using the BUGB safeguarding risk assessment tool. - There will be a discussion about who should be informed about the nature of the offence and the details of the contract. - The rights of the offender to re-build their life without people knowing the details of their past offence should be balanced against the need to protect children, young people and adults at risk. - The members of the church Safeguarding Team will always be informed. - The DPS should determine whether the person is subject to supervision or is on the Sex Offenders' Register.
+- The DPS will inform and take advice from the local Baptist Association Safeguarding Contact. - A risk assessment will be undertaken with the help of the local Baptist Association Safeguarding Contact to determine the contents of the Safeguarding Contract. - There will be a discussion about who should be informed about the nature of the offence and the details of the contract. - The rights of the offender to re-build their life without people knowing the details of their past offence should be balanced against the need to protect children, young people and adults at risk. - The members of the church Safeguarding Team will always be informed. - The DPS should determine whether the person is subject to supervision or is on the Sex Offenders' Register.
 If so, the DPS should contact the offender's specialist probation officer (SPO) who will inform the church of any relevant information or restrictions that they should be aware of.

 An open discussion will be held with the person concerned which will contribute to the risk assessment and in which clear boundaries are established for their involvement in the life of the church.
 A written contract will be drawn up which identifies appropriate behaviour.
 The person will be required to sign the contract and it will be monitored and enforced.
-If the contract is broken certain sanctions will be discussed and considered with the Regional Safeguarding Lead.
+If the contract is broken certain sanctions will be discussed and considered with the local Baptist Association Safeguarding Contact.